awsl1414/wezterm-config/README.md

 | ----------------------------- | -------------- |
 | <kbd>SUPER</kbd>+<kbd>9</kbd> | Toggle tab bar |

+> Note: Tab bar is hidden by default when only one tab is open.

 ##### Tabs: Title

 | Keys                              | Action             |